zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Configuration backup

-The add-on will create a backup of your configuration.yml within your data path: `$DATA_PATH/configuration.yaml.bk`.
+The app will create a backup of your configuration.yml within your data path: `$DATA_PATH/configuration.yaml.bk`.
 When upgrading, you should use this to fill in the relevant values into your new config, particularly the network key, to avoid breaking your network and having to re-pair all of your devices.
-The backup of your configuration is created on add-on startup if no previous backup was found.
+The backup of your configuration is created on app startup if no previous backup was found.

 # Enabling the watchdog

 To automatically restart Zigbee2MQTT in case of a soft failure (like "adapter disconnected"), the watchdog can be used.
-It can be enabled by adding the following to the add-on configuration:
+It can be enabled by adding the following to the app configuration:

 ```yaml
 watchdog: default